-The chest between the two windows is a Schuyler piece.
+The dresser between the two windows is a Schuyler piece.
 On it is a Sheraton shaving mirror and a small magnifying glass.
-The black chair is upholstered in horsehair and is one of the chairs made for a delegate to Independence Hall and the Continental Congress in 1776 by Thomas Affleck of Philadelphia.
-Pennsylvania.
+The black chair is on loan from the Metropolitan Museum.
+It is upholstered in horsehair and is one of the chairs made for Independence Hall and the Continental Congress in 1776 by Thomas Affleck of Philadelphia.
 On the candle stand and table is a thimble that belonged to General Schuyler's mother.